 In addition to the EcoDiesel engine, Ram will continue to offer gasoline 5.7-liter Hemi V8 and 3.6-liter V6 engines, the latter with mild-hybrid assist.
 The previous-generation Ram 1500 will also remain on sale as the Classic, with an older 3.0-liter turbodiesel V6 available as an option.

 Because it was redesigned for the 2019 model year, the Ram 1500 doesn’t get any other significant updates for 2020.
 A multifunction tailgate was added late in the 2019 model year.
 Ram claims its ability to open in four different ways will be useful to buyers, but the fancy tailgate also seems like a ploy to one-up GMC’s Multi-Pro tailgate.

 The EcoDiesel engine will be available on all 2020 Ram 1500 trim levels, including the Rebel off-roader.
 That will mark the first time Ram has offered a diesel engine in the Rebel.
-Diesel production starts in the fourth quarter of 2019; pricing will be announced closer to that time.
+EcoDiesel pricing starts at $38,585 (including a mandatory $1,695 destination charge).

 Updated on October 8, 2019: Added fuel economy and pricing.

 - Ram truck tailgate danger prompts Fiat Chrysler to expand its recall

 - Chevrolet Silverado 1500 v.
 GMC Sierra 1500: The differences and similarities

 - How much RAM do you need?